Difference between On-Page and Off-Page SEO

 Content Elements

-The elements of your site’s copy and content are called content elements.
-This part will mostly concentrate on creating valuable page content that benefits your users and signals to Google that your website is valuable.
+The elements of your site’s copy and content are referred to as content elements.
+This section will primarily focus on creating valuable page content that benefits your users and signals to Google that your website is credible and useful.

 Page content is the center of on-page SEO.
 It clarifies to users and search engines the purpose of your website and business.